Skip to main content

 Albertina Roca

-Fresh truffles are a delicate, sublime ingredient, and any enterprise that involves this delicacy should be entered with the outmost of preparation and thought.
-So how do you prepare truffles?
-Much care should go into examining the kind of gourmet truffle in your possession to determine how best to use it.
+So how to cook truffles?
+Much care should go into examining the type of gourmet truffle in your possession to determine how to use truffles.
 Things to consider: is it summer, winter, black, or white?
-What is the presentation?
-Preparing dishes À LA PÉRIGOURDINE is nothing less of an art.
+Preparing truffle dishes À LA PÉRIGOURDINE is nothing less of an art.

 Truffles tend to infuse their odor and flavor to everything around them, which is why they work perfectly with ingredients that are submissive and agreeable to let the truffle take center stage.